Somorpher/ByteCrypt/README.md

 ### Encryption

 Encryption is a two-way process that transforms plaintext data into unreadable ciphertext.
 This process is used to protect data from unauthorized access, ensuring confidentiality and security.
-Encryption involves using a cryptographic algorithm, such as AES or RSA, to transform the plaintext data into ciphertext.
+Encryption involves using a cryptographic algorithm, such as **AES** or **RSA**, to transform the plaintext data into ciphertext.
 The ciphertext can only be deciphered with the decryption key.

 ## Digital Signatures